-For this second idea I had the precious help of my collegue Mark Ledwold , providing and optimized screw holder that I merged with my base.
+For this second idea I had the precious help of my collegue Mark Ledwold , providing an optimized screw holder that I merged with my base for mounting on walls.

 The Zbrush workflow that I followed this time was similar for the other models that I made in the past months:

 - Reference image and plan the primary forms

 - fix the volume of the objects